 Welcome to Trinity Valley Community College Workforce Division.

-The Trinity Valley Workforce Education Division provides premier training resources for students, local businesses and organizations in the five county TVCC service area (Henderson, Anderson, Kaufman, Van Zandt and Rains counties).
+The main goal of the Trinity Valley Community Workforce Education Division is to provide premier workforce training resources for students, local business and industry and other organizations in the five county TVCC service area.

 TVCC Workforce Education provides the traditional credit programs (many of which can be completed online) as well as skilled classroom/lab program offerings.
-In addition, TVCC can assess, design, and deliver customized affordable training for your business or organization through our Community Services department
+In addition, TVCC can assess, design, and deliver customized affordable training for your business or organization through our Continuing & Workforce Education department

 .
 If you are thinking about starting a new business, please consider using the free services offered by our Small Business Development Center